arinkulshi/diet_recommendation_tool/README.md

 1. Clone this repository
 2. Navigate to the project directory
-3. Build and start the Docker container:
+3. Build and start the Docker containers:

 ```bash
 docker-compose up